wongyihao02/tp/docs/DeveloperGuide.md

   - The ArrayList<String> associated with the student that stores comments for the has the (num given - 1)th element removed.A message will then be printed stating that the comment was successfully deleted.
   - Different messages will be printed if the student has no comments associated with them or if the num given is outside the boundaries of the comments ArrayList.
   - An error message will be printed when an Exception is handled.
-  - sequence diagram is similar to 5 but instead at the end the comment is deleted and a message stating that it is deleted is printed
+  - Sequence diagram is similar to 5 but instead at the end the comment is deleted and a message stating that it is deleted is printed,unless it dosent exist then nothing is deleted and a missing comment message will be printed.

 #### 7.CreateNewAttendanceList
 This is part of the Attendancelistcommands package,the function of this class is to create an AttendanceList for a particular tutorial and week.